magekey/magekey.github.io/_extensions/m2/promotion-banner.md

             <h2>Overview</h2>

             <p>
+            The extension creates promotion banners.
+Each Banner consists of an image and a promotion block.
+            A promotion block helps describing a product or an offer featured on your banner.
-            The extension creates banner groups and allows you to place it on any page using Magento widgets.
+            Banners are assembled in a Group.
+The Promotion Banner extension allows placing banners at any page using Magento widgets.
-            Each group can contain several banners.
-            The Banner settings allow show up banner at any date or time.
-            Promotion Banner Slider extension provides Promotion block settings; it allow to place your notes over banner.
             </p>

             <p>Promotion Banner introduces its sections under <strong>Content > Promotion Banner</strong> menu.
 The extension comes with 2 sections:</p>